1,000+ Opportunities

 2026 Application Guidance 2025 Application Guidance 2024 Application Guidance HeRO-400: Homeowner Application (Agency must request) HeRO-410: Inspection Form HeRO-410-I: Inspection Form Instructions HeRO-420: Work Write-up and Cost Estimate Form HeRO-425: Income Eligibility Verification Form HeRO 415-A-F: Instructions for Environmental Review HeRO-415-A: Contamination and Toxic Substances HeRO-415-B: Field Contamination Checklist HeRO-415-C: Floodplain Management Worksheet HeRO-415-D: Noise Abatement and Control Worksheet HeRO-415-E: Airport Hazards Worksheet HeRO-415-F: Flood Insurance Worksheet Contractor Approval Forms HeRO-435-A: Contractor Application HeRO-435-B: Contractor Application Checklist HeRO-435-I: Contractor Qualification Guidance HeRO-440: Debarment Certification No Workers Comp Affidavit Missouri Housing Development Commission 1201 Walnut Street, Suite 1800 Privacy Statement | Contact Us | Content Disclaimer

-Based on current listing details, eligibility includes: Participating sub-recipient agencies that provide services to income-qualifying single-family homeowners in Missouri needing non-cosmetic home repairs.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Participating sub-recipient agencies that provide services to income-qualifying single-family homeowners in Missouri needing non-cosmetic home repairs.
+Confirm the full requirements in the official notice before applying.

 Emergency Solutions Grant (ESG) Program is sponsored by U.S. Department of Housing and Urban Development (HUD) / Missouri Housing Development Commission (MHDC).
-The ESG Program provides essential housing assistance to homeless or nearly homeless individuals.
-Funds are provided through a federal grant from HUD and administered by the Missouri Housing Development Commission.
+The ESG Program provides essential housing assistance to homeless or nearly homeless individuals in Missouri.
+It prioritizes activities like rapid re-housing, street outreach, and homelessness prevention, aligning with HUD regulations.
+The Missouri Housing Development Commission (MHDC) is responsible for administering the state's allocation of these federal funds.